PieterNatanael/PanicAttactApp/README.md

 # PanicAttactApp
-PanicAttackApp  Overview The PanicAttackApp is an iOS application developed in SwiftUI that provides support for individuals experiencing panic attacks.
+The PanicAttackApp is an iOS application developed in SwiftUI that provides support for individuals experiencing panic attacks.
 It offers a simple and user-friendly interface to help users manage and communicate their distress during a panic attack.

 Features
 * Panic Attack Mode: With just one press of a button, the app enters Panic Attack Mode, displaying a message that reads, "Excuse me, I am having a panic attack."